Why you should be wearing one

 So why do so few pilots wear them?
 Probably because of the cost and the inconvenience of troublesome audios.
 With a Praetor, there's simply no excuse!

-"Now that is one super helmet!" - John Boucher
+"Now that is one sexy helmet!" - John Boucher